-Draw a great looking Virgin Mary with easy, step-by-step drawing instructions and video tutorial.
-Great for kids and beginner artists!
+Learn how to draw a great looking Virgin Mary with easy, step-by-step drawing instructions, and video tutorial.

 Mary, the mother of Jesus, is sometimes referred to as the Virgin Mary, Saint Mary, or the Madonna.
 Who was Mary?

 Historians agree that Jesus was a real historical figure.
 According to the Bible, his mother conceived him while still a virgin by means of the holy spirit.